 The #MuteRKelly movement is indicative of the strides that gender justice has made in the past decade.
 The hashtag is the pulse of the changing public sentiment about these issues, when in fact, it was assumed that the misogynoir would keep R. Kelly free of accountability. #MuteRKelly ensures that people are still actively talking about and still actively care about how industries and the courts treat the case.
 As a result, Apple Music, Pandora and Spotify stopped featuring R. Kelly’s music last year (Wang 1).
 The advent of #MuteRKelly provided a platform where credibility could grow.
-In the end, thanks to the advent of Twitter’s hashtag movement #MuteRKelly Robert Kelly had to face the music. #MuteRKelly has successfully helped the movement bring to light the systemic failures that allowed Robert Kelly to abuse and rape Black women and girls un-impeded for almost 30 years.
+In the end, thanks to the advent of Twitter’s hashtag movement #MuteRKelly Robert Kelly had to face the music. #MuteRKelly has successfully helped bring to light the systemic failures that allowed Robert Kelly to abuse Black women and girls un-impeded for almost 30 years.

 Anhar, Usi Julastri.
 “A Study of Language and Gender in #MuteRKelly Hashtag on Twitter.”
 Diss.
 Diponegoro University, 2019, www.eprints.undip.ac.id/78323/1/SKRIPSI_USI_JULASTRI_ANHAR_(13020115130120).pdf.
 Accessed 12 April 2020.